Filter

 A filter is also required to load with all checkboxes unselected which means that a result set is displayed all at once.
 The amount of content narrows down as more checkboxes are selected.
 When a user selects one or more checkboxes, the list and the content set will refresh to display any content with the corresponding tags.
 The bar above the accordion will also display the number of checkboxes that are currently selected.

-Two accordions, one showing an expanded accordion with unselected checkboxes, and one showing selected checkboxes.
+Two accordions, one showing an expanded accordion with unselected checkboxes, and one showing selected checkboxes

 Progressive disclosure